-- After 30 minutes has passed, turn off the oven but keep the trays in the oven for another 30 minutes.
-We are using indirect heat to dry out the dog treats so we don't burn the bottoms.
+- After 30 minutes have passed, if you have an electric oven turn off the oven and open the oven door ajar for another 20-30 minutes.
+(Electric ovens usually run hotter than gas ovens)If you have a gas stove, keep the oven door closed instead.
+We want to use indirect heat to dry out the dog treats so we don't burn the bottoms.

 Storing the Treats

-- These can stored in room temperature for 1-2 months, as long as there is good air flow to them.
-You don't want to put them in the fridge or an air tight container, since it can create and trap moisture and cause them to go bad faster.
+- These can be stored in room temperature for 1-2 months, as long as there is good airflow to them.
+You don't want to put them in the fridge or an airtight container since it can create and trap moisture and cause them to go bad faster.

-- The pumpkin puree should contain no sugar or spices in it.
-It should be 100% pumpkin puree on the ingredients label.
+- When buying pumpkin puree, make sure it contains no sugar, xylitol or spices in it.
+It should be list 100% pumpkin puree on the ingredients label.
 We don't want to use pumpkin pie filling.

-- Make sure there is no sugar or salt in the peanut butter you are using for this.
-I like to use the natural peanut butters (the kind where the oil and the peanut butter separate).
-The ingredient label should but 100% peanuts, with no sugar, fillers or preservatives.
+- Make sure to use 100% natural peanut butter (the kind where the oil and the peanut butter separate).
+The ingredient list should only contain peanuts, with no sugar, xylitol, salt, fillers or preservatives.